 The Company's ordinary share capital and related share premium are fully paid up and rank behind all other liabilities in the case of wind up.
 The amounts satisfy the requirements to be classified as Tier 1 unrestricted own funds.

-The reconciliation reserve is equal to the total excess of assets over liabilities.
+The reconciliation reserve is equal to the total excess of assets over liabilities reduced by the other own funds items.
 This amount is fully available to absorb losses.

 E.1.3 Eligible own funds to cover the SCR